Josh Larsen (rugby union): Playing career

+International career

 Larsen previously play for Canadas U20 squad.
 Then getting to make his debut for the national team in November 2017 vs Georgia.

 Larsen would make the 2019 World Cup squad and make headlines after getting red carded in a match vs South Africa for driving his shoulder into Thomas du Toit.
 Larsen would then show his sportsmanship after the match.
 When he went into the Springboks locker room after the game and apologized.